-El Peñon de Guatape (The Rock of Guatape) is home to one of the most stunning views in Columbia – find out what you’ll see when you reach the top of this huge boulder!
+El Peñon de Guatape (The Rock of Guatape) is home to one of the most stunning views in Colombia – find out what you’ll see when you reach the top of this huge boulder!

 In an otherworldly land of rolling hills & freshwater lakes lies a giant rock known simply as El Peñon de Guatape, La Piedra or The Rock.